ethereum/consensus-specs/specs/sharding/p2p-interface.md

 - _[REJECT]_ The shard blob is for the correct subnet -- i.e. `compute_subnet_for_shard_blob(state, blob.slot, blob.shard) == subnet_id`
 - _[IGNORE]_ The blob is the first blob with valid signature received for the `(blob.proposer_index, blob.slot, blob.shard)` combination.
-- _[REJECT]_ The blob is not too large, the data MUST NOT be larger than the SSZ list-limit, and a client MAY be more strict.
+- _[REJECT]_ The blob is not too large -- the data MUST NOT be larger than the SSZ list-limit, and a client MAY apply stricter bounds.
 - _[REJECT]_ The `blob.body.data` MUST NOT contain any point `p >= MODULUS`.
 Although it is a `uint256`, not the full 256 bit range is valid.
-- _[REJECT]_ The blob builder exists and has sufficient balance to back the fee payment.
+- _[REJECT]_ The blob builder defined by `blob.builder_index` exists and has sufficient balance to back the fee payment.
-- _[REJECT]_ The blob signature is valid for the aggregate of proposer and builder, `signed_blob.signature`, i.e. `bls.FastAggregateVerify([builder_pubkey, proposer_pubkey], blob_signing_root, signed_blob.signature)`.
+- _[REJECT]_ The blob signature, `signed_blob.signature`, is valid for the aggregate of proposer and builder -- i.e. `bls.FastAggregateVerify([builder_pubkey, proposer_pubkey], blob_signing_root, signed_blob.signature)`.
 - _[REJECT]_ The blob is proposed by the expected `proposer_index` for the blob's `slot` and `shard`, in the context of the current shuffling (defined by `blob.body.beacon_block_root`/`slot`).